2019 Australian federal election: Australian Capital Territory

 A redistribution of federal electoral divisions in the Australian Capital Territory commenced on 4 September 2017, due to changes in the territory's representation entitlement.
 The AEC released a proposed redistribution on 6 April 2018, and the final determination on 3 July 2018.
 The redistribution resulted in the creation of a third ACT electoral division named Bean (notionally fairly safe Labor), after historian Charles Bean.

 Victoria

 A redistribution of federal electoral divisions in Victoria commenced on 4 September 2017, due to changes in the state's representation entitlement.
-The determinations were announced on 20 June 2018, and created a 38th electoral division named Fraser (notionally safe Labor), named after prime minister Malcolm Fraser.
+The determinations were announced on 20 June 2018, and created a 38th electoral division named Fraser (notionally safe Labor), named after former prime minister Malcolm Fraser.

 The commission also renamed several divisions: Batman to Cooper (after William Cooper), McMillan to Monash (after Sir John Monash), Melbourne Ports to Macnamara (after Dame Jean Macnamara) and Murray to Nicholls (after Sir Douglas and Lady Nicholls).
 A proposal to rename Corangamite to Cox (after swimming instructor May Cox) did not proceed.

-The Coalition notionally lost the seats of Dunkley and Corangamite to Labor in the redistribution.
+The Coalition notionally lost the seats of Corangamite and Dunkley to Labor in the redistribution.